 The focus for this unit is 日常生活 (Daily life).

-Students build on their skills, knowledge and understandings through the study of the unit content.
-They further develop their communication skills in Japanese and gain a broader insight into the language and culture.
+Students continue to develop skills, knowledge and understandings through the study of the unit content.
+They extend their communication skills in the Japanese language and gain further insight into the culture.